Home Run Derby (1960 TV series): Participants

+Willie Mays, who was a champion later in the run after losing in the initial contest to Mickey Mantle, joked with host Scott during his run that the host should be quiet while he batted for his third consecutive home run (for which Mays would receive a $500 bonus).
+Scott took him up on it, speaking into the microphone sotto voce, similar to a bowling or golf announcer, whenever Mays stepped up to the plate.

+Notable performances

 The most home runs in a derby was 25, in the Jackie Jensen vs. Ernie Banks contest (14–11), while the fewest was four, in the Hank Aaron vs. Duke Snider contest (3–1).

 Jensen's 14 home runs against Banks were the most a player hit in a single contest.
 Only one home run was recorded in a contest three times; by Snider, Al Kaline, and Gus Triandos.

 Mickey Mantle hit the most home runs on the show, a total of 44 during his five appearances.

 Aaron won the most money during the show's run, $13,500.
 Snider, Kaline, and Triandos each won the minimum of $1,000.

 Aaron had the best overall record at 6–1, while Rocky Colavito and Jim Lemon were each 0–2.

 Jensen was the only player to hit four and subsequently five home runs in a row, doing so in the fourth inning of the final episode.